 The route is said to have been a drove road.
 However, due to the narrowness of Glen Tilt, although it was used as such, other nearby routes may well have been better suited to this type of traffic.

 The Tarf Water is crossed just below the Falls of Tarf via the Bedford Memorial Bridge.
 On the bridge, a plaque reads: "This bridge was erected in 1886 with funds contributed by his friends and others and by The Scottish Rights of Way Society Ltd to commemorate the death of Francis John Bedford, aged 18, who was drowned near here on 25th August 1879".
 This young man had died trying to ford the Tarf.
 Queen Victoria did the same crossing in 1861 on a pony - those who led her steed had been almost up to their oxters in the water.

 Glen Tilt continues to inspire.
-Ben Dolphin has made a heartfelt wee film Access All Areas about Glen Tilt's important part in the story of securing public access rights in Scotland.
+Ben Dolphin filmed a heartfelt short video Access All Areas about Glen Tilt's important part in the story of securing public access rights in Scotland.
 He reminds us all: "our access rights have been hard won, so please don't take them for granted!"
 The Atholl Expedition by Alex Roddie is a fiction set in the aftermath of the Battle of Glen Tilt.
 Fraser MacDonald writing about Time and Space in Glen Tilt links us to those that went there before us.
 Each in their own way, all tell us the stories of this special glen.